Modern Cloth Nappies & Training Pants

 - Doing a pre wash or short wash first with warm water and detergent.
 Then a long cold wash with detergent can help reduce stains and obtain a good clean wash.

-- Inserts are best dried in the sun, this helps to remove stains and to sanitise.
-The shells are best dried in the shade, too much sun or heat can deteriorate the fabric.
+- The shells are best dried in the shade, too much sun or heat can deteriorate the fabric.
 However the occasional line dry in the sun with the nappy white side up to remove stubborn stains.
 Microfiber & Bamboo Inserts can be put into the dryer or dried in the sun.

 - Inserts will take 6-8 washes to reach maximum capacity.
 The inserts can be soaked overnight to help speed up the process, then wash another couple of times.
 If using the inserts before they reach their peak, you will just need to change the nappy more often to prevent leaks.